sumnerevans/sumnerevans.com/content/2017-18-panma-canal-cruise/2017-12-31-willemstad-curacao.md

 Then we went north, to the dirt roads on the north side of the island.
 Our guide stopped occasionally to tell us about the things we were seeing.
 He pointed out some of the plant life on the island.
 Curacao, Aruba are both desert islands.
-They are not tropical.
-(TODO explain why).
+They are not tropical since they do not receive most of the moisture from the Trade Winds.
 We saw cacti, low-lying shrubs and some trees which require little water.

 Our first main stop was a blowhole.
 This blowhole spewed the water up pretty high.